-This article explores how to use Kindful's peer-to-peer fundraising feature, causes.
-Causes are located in the "Crowdfunding" page of the Fundraising section.
+This article explores how to use Kindful's peer-to-peer fundraising feature.
+These are located in the "Crowdfunding" page of the Fundraising section.

-The following steps will show you how to create a Cause and set it up for fundraising.
+The following steps will show you how to create a Crowdfunding page and set it up for fundraising.

-To begin, you'll first need to understand some concepts and terms related to Causes.
+To begin, you'll first need to understand some concepts and terms related to Crowdfunding.

 |Campaign||An organized effort to raise money for a specific purpose or goal.
 Campaigns are groups of contributions that flow into Funds.|

 |Fund||A way to generally categorize and set aside donations and other monies entering your Kindful account.
 Funds are larger buckets of contributions that are made more specific through Campaigns.|

 |Team||The giving pages that are shared to fundraise for a Crowdfunding campaign.|

 |Teams flow into Crowdfunding campaigns.

 Crowdfunding campaigns flow into Campaigns.

 These are required to have Teams in order to receive donations.
 A crowdfunding campaign can have one Team page that is shared.
 For a crowdfunding campaign to function, at least one Team is required.